simple-login/docs/content/docs/implicit-flow.md

 This can be done quite easily using SimpleLogin SDK JS (see [Frontend-JS]({{< relref "/docs/frontend-js.md" >}})) or using libraries such as [hello.js](https://github.com/MrSwitch/hello.js) or [oidc-client](https://github.com/IdentityModel/oidc-client-js).
 You can also implement this mechanism yourself using the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method.
 How to implement this is out of scope of this page as it requires some advanced technics but basically that's how it works:

-- When user clicks on **Login with SimpleLogin**, you open a new window using the [window.open](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) method.
+- When user clicks on **Sign in with SimpleLogin**, you open a new window using the [window.open](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) method.
 You can use the current page as target but usually people use an empty page, let's say `redirect.html` to speed up the load time:

 ```js
 const authWindow = window.open(